5 Days In July: A Summer Camp Story

 At one of these playgrounds, we have been lucky enough to share space with a wild rabbit, who was gracious enough to let us enjoy their company in fairly close proximity while we snacked, before slowly hopping away and allowing the kids to play.
 The same playground on a later camp had a mystery resident who we got only a short glimpse of: I believe it was a marmot.
 Later I looked it up: the marmot family includes 15 species, one of which is the groundhog.
 All groundhogs are marmots but not all marmots are groundhogs: we may have seen a groundhog but since we're not sure, we're going with marmot.

 Depending on the size, ability and desires of the participants, they may get the opportunity to lead the group on the ride to our destination, receiving valuable experience making individual decisions and getting immediate feedback from me.
-Unless a participant, like Samantha, has a developmental disability which makes it unlikely that they can make safe decisions on their own, all participants will get an opportunity to lead the group today.
+Unless a participant, like Samantha, has a developmental disability which makes it unlikely that they can make safe decisions on their own, all participants will get an opportunity to lead the group at some point today.
 Samantha was an excellent cyclist but did not have the capacity to fully understand the complexities of traffic at that time due to their disability: she will need supervision for a few more years but did very well within the group.

 The Destination